aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 #### Kms key not created for customer managed keys

-In the proposed solution, if a user specifies customer managed key as their choice on encryption, then they will need to specify a key for each replica.
+In the proposed solution, if a user specifies customer managed key as their choice of encryption, then they will need to specify a key for the table and KMS key arns for each replica.

 Unlike the Table construct, I am not creating the KMS keys for the customers.
 I believe customer is making a conscious decision of using such encryption